flaviogheri/flaviogheri.github.io/_posts/2023-12-16-Path-planning-for-Drone-Assignment.markdown

 layout: post
 title: Path Planning for Drone Assignment
 date: 2023-12-16 00:00:00 +0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: In this project (part of coursework for RO47005), we detail the design and implementation of a decision-making system for a multi-rotor drone, specifically a quad-copter drone.
 img: path_planning_project.png # Add image post (optional)
 tags: [Productivity, Software] # add tag
 ---

 ### Project Description

-In this project (part of coursework for RO47005), we detail the design and implementation of a decision-making system for a multi-rotor drone, more specifically that for a quad-copter drone.
+In this project (part of coursework for RO47005), we detail the design and implementation of a decision-making system for a multi-rotor drone, specifically a quad-copter drone.

-Path planning algorithms such as RRT, RRT*, IB-RRT* (intelligent Bidirectional) and A* will be coded from scratch and tested in 3 environments in order to investigate which is believed to be most effective.
+Path planning algorithms such as RRT, RRT*, IB-RRT* (Intelligent Bidirectional), and A* will be coded from scratch and tested in three environments to investigate which is believed to be most effective.

-Obstacle Avoidance for moving obstacles is also be developed for the drone via the Velocity Obstacles algorithm.
+Obstacle avoidance for moving obstacles will also be developed for the drone via the Velocity Obstacles algorithm.

 * include more information of what was done in the project*